-If you’re a marketer on Facebook you should be paying attenting to the pricing of your Facebook ads.
+If you’re a marketer Facebook ad spending is probably on your mind.
+You should be paying attention to the pricing of your Facebook ads.
 Big brand marketers are flooding the market with a glut of spending.
 Marketers of all shapes and sizes are pulling out their last allocation of budget for the year, usually a substantial amount reserved for the buying season, and spending on Facebook and across digital environments.
 Spirits brands will be promoting holiday gifts and get togethers.
-I recall in the last 45 days of 2013 I ran over $1MM in Facebook ads for a large spirits advertiser, and that was for just one very tasty spiced rum brand.
+I recall in the last 45 days of 2013 I spent over $1MM in Facebook ads for a large spirits advertiser, and that was for just one very tasty spiced rum brand.
 Big box stores will be messaging about Black Friday specials.
 Consumer packaged goods advertisers will be talking about Christmas gifts.
 Travel companies will be sharing holiday specials.
 Car manufacturers will also be messaging about gift giving season.
 And certainly, these all compete with the existing flow of marketing that is evergreen, including remarketing and funnel based media activations.

 So, we’ll see a generally higher CPM in the marketplace in Q4.
 According to ValueWalk CPMs globally in 2014 were $4.40 and $6.38 in Q4 of 2015.
 In addition to there being an annual increase in global CPMs, the cost for ads on Facebook will decrease a little during the year, and spike again in Q4.

 Incidentally, advertisers across the board are seeing these CPM increases.
 A different report from SalesForce reveals that CPMs on Twitter pop during the holidays.
 CPMs popped in Q4 2015 to over $10, while in Q3 2015 they were at $3.67 and in Q1 of 2016, $6.93 globally for Promoted Tweets.